Tetragonia

-Tetragonia is a genus of about 85 species of flowering plants in the family Aizoaceae, native to temperate and subtropical regions mostly of the Southern Hemisphere, in New Zealand, Australia, southern Africa and South America.
+Tetragonia is a genus of 51 species of flowering plants in the family Aizoaceae, native to temperate and subtropical regions mostly of the Southern Hemisphere, in New Zealand, Australia, southern and eastern Africa, and western South America, and eastern Asia.

 Description

 Plants of the genus Tetragonia are herbs or small shrubs.
 Leaves are alternate and succulent, with flowers typically yellow and small in size.
 Flowers can be axillary, solitary or fasciculate, greenish or yellowish in colour and mostly bisexual.
 Fruit are initially succulent but become dry and woody with age.
 The genus name comes from "tetragonus", meaning "four-angled" and referring to the shape of the plants' fruits.

+Sphaeraphides occur in at least the leaves and stalks of at least some species.

 Distribution

-About forty species of Tetragonia are found in southern Africa.
-They also occur in southern Australia.
+About forty species of Tetragonia are found in southern Africa, from Angola to South Africa.
+They also occur in Australia, eastern Africa (Kenya and Ethiopia), western south America (Peru and Chile), and Asia (Japan, Korea, Taiwan, southern China, Myanmar, and Vietnam).

 Classification

 The genus was first formally described by the botanist Carl Linnaeus in 1753 in the work Species Plantarum.
 Synonyms for the genus include Tetragonocarpos Mill., Demidovia Pall., and Tetragonella Miq.